Configuration: Network Settings

 The sections for the Admin and Client UIs allow you to configure the ports to access each and the interfaces they listen on.
 You can change these settings with one of the three options beneath Interface and IP Address.

-Notice that the Client Web Server section has the option to use the same IP address and Port as the Admin UI.
-If chosen, it will inherit the port, interface and IP address, defined for the Admin Web UI.
-If you choose to use a different IP address or port, you will see additional configuration options.
+Notice that the Client Web Server can use the same IP address and port as the Admin Web UI.
+If chosen, it inherits the port, interface, and IP address defined for the Admin Web UI.
+If you choose to use a different IP address or port, additional configuration options display.

 Press the Save Settings button to finalize all changes.